Even if you aren’t particularly familiar with Joe Zawinul, it would be a surprise if you haven’t heard his music somewhere at some point.

 While the world of traditional jazz wasn’t quite sure how to handle the weird and wild sounds that electric instruments offered, the Davis crew barely hesitated before exploring the possibilities.

-Where In a Silent Way was their way of dipping their foot in the pool, Bitches Brew showed them jumping into the deep end.
+Where In a Silent Way was their way of dipping their foot in the pool, Bitches Brew showed them jumping into the deep end and creating one of the most revolutionary jazz albums of all time.

 It leads with the Zawinul-penned “Pharaoh’s Dance,” a mysterious churn of murky trance and psychedelic echoes.
 Besides confusing listeners with the sheer noise, producer Teo Macero’s cut-and-paste experiments rearranged the pieces into new forms.